coralproject/xenia/README.md

 ### Download source code

-1. Make sure you're have [go 1.5 or later](https://golang.org/dl/) installed and your [environment set up](https://golang.org/doc/install).
+1. Install golang and set up your environment
+    * Get [go 1.5 or later](https://golang.org/dl/).
+Check that by running `$ which go` in bash.
+    * Get your [environment set up](https://golang.org/doc/install).
+If the installation proceeded correctly, you will have `/usr/local/go/bin` added to your path.
+You can check that by typing `echo $PATH`, which should now include `/usr/local/go/bin`.
+You'll also need to set up your `$GOPATH` and point it at the directory you plan to work from, ie., `$ export GOPATH=$HOME/coral`

-2. Make sure your go vendor experiment flag is set (will be set by default in a couple of months...)
+2. Set go vendor experiment flag (will be set by default in a couple of months)
     ```
     export GO15VENDOREXPERIMENT=1
     ```

-    _We recommend adding this to your ~/.bash_profile or other startup script as it will become default go behavior soon._
+    _We recommend adding this to your `~/.bash_profile` or other startup script as it will become default go behavior soon._

 3. Get the source code: